There are many reasons to love Hokkaido. It’s Japan’s northernmost prefecture and one of its most beautiful.

 4. Bathe in an Onsen

-Another option is Jozankei Tsuruga Resort Spa Mori No Uta which you can visit from Sapporo on a day trip.
+Another option is Jozankei Onsen which you can visit from Sapporo on a day trip.
 Follow the link to purchase onsen day tour vouchers on Klook.

 5. Go on a Food Tour

 We love going on food tours.
 It’s the best way to learn about local dishes and restaurants that aren’t as easy to find on Google.
 You can do all the research you want, but nothing can ever compare to local knowledge.
-We haven’t done any food tours in Sapporo but we’ll be doing one in Tokyo, Kyoto, and Hiroshima soon.
+We haven’t done any in Sapporo but we have gone on food tours in Tokyo and Kyoto.

 If you’re interested in going on a food tour in Sapporo, then you can check out this Sapporo food and bar hopping tour on Magical Trip.